Kermalis/PokemonBattleEngine/README.md

 * Move substitute to "post damage effects" with items and abilities and remove effectiveness from DealDamage()
 * Winning
 * Watchable replays
+* Change all ability/item boosts to settings instead of constants.

 ----
 # PokemonBattleEngine Uses: